aergoio/guide/source/specs/transactions.rst

 SUCCESS
     Simple value transfer transactions and succesful contract executions.
-    For contract calls, the result is available in :code:`result`.
+    For contract calls, the result is available in :code:`ret`.

 ERROR
     Failed contract execution.
-The error message can be found in :code:`result`.
+The error message can be found in :code:`ret`.

 CREATED
     Succesful contract deployment transaction.
 The created address can be found in :code:`contractAddress`.